SentiSocial/frontend/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-brightgreen.svg)]()

-Created at The University of Toronto Scarborough's Hack the Valley 2017
+Created at University of Toronto Scarborough's Hack the Valley 2017

 SentiSocial is a Twitter based news aggregation and sentiment analysis tool.
-This repository contains the SentiSocial frontend, which queries the backend for information related to current trends, and tweets, news and sentiment values related to each one.
-All of this information is the displayed nicely for the user to view.
+This repository contains the SentiSocial frontend, which queries the backend for information related to current trends, tweets, news and sentiment values related to each one.
+It is written in TypeScript and Less, built on React, uses Bootstrap and ChartJS.

 The SentiSocial backend can be found [here](github.com/SentiSocial/sentisocial-backend)